Plato-solutions/Impressionist/docs/advanced_selector.md

 console.log(result);
 ```

-Like Elements, Options selector use iterate to collect items for each iteration, in this case, each possible value of all options creates a new iteration.
+Like ***elements()***, the ***options()*** selector uses iterate to collect items for each iteration, in this case, each possible value of all options creates a new iteration.
 By default, every option will be collected so there is no need to add collectors inside the iterate definition for them, but you can add other collectors to get more data.
 In this example, let's suppose that for each possible option combination, the price changes dynamically, so this is a good use of iterate to get prices on every iteration:

 ```javascript
 import Impressionist from 'impressionist';